 Notepad++ is popular among Windows community because of:

 - It’s a powerful text editor (for developers) as compared to Windows default text editor program called Notepad.

 - The program is based on Scintilla, uses fewer resources, is extendable with plugins and has tools for almost all programming languages.

 Thus, inspired by Notepad++ text editor, Notepadqq has been developed that almost looks and works the same as the former one.

 Pros and cons

-Both Notepad++ and Notepadqq are available as snap apps on Ubuntu platform.
+Both Notepad++ and Notepadqq are available as snap apps on the Ubuntu platform.
 So what sets them apart from each other?
-Here are the pros and cons between them:
+Here are the pros and cons of them:

 Whereas Notepadqq is a native Linux program developed using Qt technology.
 It goes well with the Ubuntu environment ie., its UI has proper fonts; neither too small nor too large.
 The only downside with this program is that certain features might be missing and also like Notepad++ its UI is themed to Windows classic look and feel.